Police: 5 dead after speeding driver crashes

 Police say an officer was observing traffic in the 2000 block of East Main Street around 12:43 a.m.
 Saturday when he noticed a Dodge Charger driving as fast as 100 miles per hour.

-Shortly after, the officer noticed a fire on the north side of East Main Street and realized it was the same car it was just chasing.
+Shortly after, the officer noticed a fire on the north side of East Main Street and realized it was the same car it was just trying to stop driving erratically.
 Police say the car crashed into a tree and was quickly fully engulfed in fire.

 Police say the entire incident was caught on the officer's dashcam.